andrevidela/Research-report/Thesis/index.md

 ```

-`PTerm` represents the surface level language, it is desugared into `RawImp` which is a front end for our typed terms `Term`. `Term` is indexed over the list of variables in context, which helps avoid indexing errors (specially when manipulating debrujin indices) and makes explicit the rules of context extension (for example when binding arguments under a lambda). `CExp` is a tree of compiled expressions ready for codegen, it keeps the index for variables from `Term` and the index is then dropped when variables indices are replaced by their names in `NamedCExp`.
+`PTerm` represents the surface level language, it is desugared into `RawImp` which is a front end for our typed terms `Term`. `Term` is indexed over the list of variables in context, which helps avoid indexing errors (specially when manipulating de Bruijn indices) and makes explicit the rules of context extension (for example when binding arguments under a lambda). `CExp` is a tree of compiled expressions ready for codegen, it keeps the index for variables from `Term` and the index is then dropped when variables indices are replaced by their names in `NamedCExp`.
 Which is the same but with all variable substitutions from context performed.

 Since our changes do not touch the type checker or elaborator, they do not change the `checkTerm` stage.
-However, since we do need information from the control flow and the access the case tree we need to perform our changes between `Term` and `CExp`.
+However, since we do need information from the control flow and the access to the case tree we need to perform our changes between `Term` and `CExp`.

 ### Adding the mutating flag

 Since this optimisation cannot be triggered automatically for every linear function, we are going to tell the compiler where to apply it using a flag directive to functions we want to optimise.
-In practice we want the following program to compile and be optimized:
+In practice, we want the following program to compile and be optimised:

 ```haskell
 %mutating